RobAstur/Applied-Statistics/README.md

 # Applied-Statistics

-This is a repository for applied statistics lessons and project
+This repository contains applied statistics lessons and projects.
+Its goal is to solve four problems using the knowledge acquired throughout the course.